Finland national football team

 The Finland national football team (Suomen jalkapallomaajoukkue, Finlands fotbollslandslag) represents Finland in men's international football competitions and is controlled by the Football Association of Finland, the governing body for football in Finland, which was founded in 1907.
 The team has been a member of FIFA since 1908 and a UEFA member since 1957.

 Finland had never qualified for a major tournament until securing a spot at UEFA Euro 2020.
 After decades of average results and campaigns, the nation made progress in the 2000s, achieving notable results against established European teams and reaching a peak of 33rd in the FIFA World Rankings in 2007.
 Afterward, their performances and results declined, drawing them to their all-time low of 110th in the FIFA Rankings in 2017.
-Seven years after their all-time low in the FIFA Rankings, as of October 2025, they sit at 72nd place in the overall ranking.
+Nine years after their all-time low in the FIFA Rankings, as of July 2026, they sit at 75th place in the overall ranking.